Connect with others who understand.

 4. Fishy or Foul-Smelling Odor

-• Sulfa antibiotics, such as sulfamethoxazole/trimethoprim (Bactrim) to treat UTIs
+• Sulfa antibiotics, such as sulfamethoxazole/trimethoprim, that treat UTIs

-• Immunosuppressants, such as sulfasalazine (Azulfidine) to treat rheumatoid arthritis
+• Immunosuppressants, such as sulfasalazine, that treat rheumatoid arthritis

-• Sulfonylureas, such as glimepiride (Amaryl) and glipizide (Glucotrol) to treat diabetes
+• Sulfonylureas, such as glimepiride and glipizide, that treat diabetes

 Talk to Your Doctor About Urine Smells

 Your urine says a lot about your health — if your urine smells unusual or if you have new lupus or lupus nephritis symptoms, your doctor can help.
-Your rheumatologist and nephrologist will work together to determine what tests need to be done, such as checking your kidney function and looking for any abnormalities.
+Your healthcare provider can determine what tests you need.
+These may include checking your kidney function and looking for any abnormalities.

 • Urinalysis — Identifies pathogens causing UTIs, blood cells, and waste and salt concentration